LauraElKaim/Project_Three_Body_Problem/doc/source/Two_body/Two_body_problem.rst

 Two body problem
 =================
-In classical mechanics, the two-body problem is to predict the motion of

-two massive objects which are abstractly viewed as point particles.
-The problem

-assumes that the two objects attract each other, so the only force

-affecting each object arises from the other one, and all other objects are ignored.
+In classical mechanics, the two-body problem is to predict the motion of two massive objects which are abstractly viewed as point particles.
+The problem assumes that the two objects attract each other, so the only force affecting each object arises from the other one, and all other objects are ignored.

-Perhaps a famous real-world example of a two-body system is the Alpha Centauri

-star system.
-It contains three stars - Alpha Centauri A, Alpha Centauri B and

-Alpha Centauri C (commonly referred to as Proxima Centauri).
-However, since

-Proxima Centauri has negligible mass compared to the other two stars, Alpha

-Centauri is considered a binary star system.
-An important point to note here is

-that the bodies considered in an n-body system all have similar masses.
-Thus,

-Sun-Earth-Moon is not a three-body system because they do not have equivalent

-masses and the Earth and the Moon do not significantly influence the path of the Sun.
+Perhaps a famous real-world example of a two-body system is the Alpha Centauri star system.
+It contains three stars - Alpha Centauri A, Alpha Centauri B and Alpha Centauri C (commonly referred to as Proxima Centauri).
+However, since Proxima Centauri has negligible mass compared to the other two stars, Alpha Centauri is considered a binary star system.
+An important point to note here is that the bodies considered in an n-body system all have similar masses.
+Thus, Sun-Earth-Moon is not a three-body system because they do not have equivalent masses and the Earth and the Moon do not significantly influence the path of the Sun.

-The equation below represents this law in vector form.
+The equation below represents this law in vector form:
  .. math::

     \overrightarrow{F} = \frac{Gm_1m_2}{r^2}\widehat{r}

-Thus, we have the movement equation
+Thus, we have the movement equation:

 .. math::